7 Critical Errors to Avoid When Selling Your Business in California

 Errors in judgment, rushing decisions, or a lack of preparation can quickly derail negotiations or significantly reduce the final sale price.
 Many business owners only realize these missteps after the fact, making it critical to approach the sale with foresight and a structured strategy.

 Understanding the most frequent and costly mistakes helps sellers preserve value, protect their interests, and maintain leverage throughout the transaction.
-The following framework outlines seven core errors that can jeopardize a successful sale and offers practical steps to avoid them.
+The following framework outlines seven core errors that can jeopardize a successful sale, offering practical steps to avoid them.

 What are the “7 Critical Errors to Avoid When Selling Your Business”?